prof-rossetti/nyu-info-2335-201905/projects/freestyle/demo.md

 ### Proposed Solution / Info Requirements

 Describe your proposed solution to the problem, including a high-level Data Flow Diagram (DFD).
 What does it do?
-At a high-level, describe how it works, how users interact with it, and any other services or platforms it interfaces with
+At a high-level, describe how it works, how users interact with it, and any other services or platforms it interfaces with.

 ### Live Demo